francescogerardomarra/its/modulo27/31_web_services_introduction.md

 4. **Protocol and Serialization Dependency**:
    - gRPC enforces strict dependencies on its transport protocol and data format.
 Specifically, it uses **HTTP/2** for communication and **Protocol Buffers (protobuf)** for serializing the data.
    - Both the client and server are tightly coupled to these choices.
 They must both support HTTP/2 for communication, and they must both serialize and deserialize data using **Protocol Buffers**.
 This choice of protocol and serialization format adds another layer of dependency and reduces flexibility.
-Unlike other systems, such as **JSON-RPC** or **XML-RPC**, which can work with different transport protocols or serialization formats (e.g., JSON or XML), gRPC's strict reliance on HTTP/2 and protobuf makes switching to a different communication method difficult without updating both sides.
+Unlike other systems, such as **JSON-RPC** or **XML-RPC**, which can work with different transport protocols or serialization formats (e.g. JSON or XML), gRPC's strict reliance on HTTP/2 and protobuf makes switching to a different communication method difficult without updating both sides.

 5. **Service-Specific Communication**:
    - The example code specifically interacts with the `UserServiceGrpc` service.
 The method signature (`stub.getUser(request)`) and the request/response data structures (`GetUserRequest`, `GetUserResponse`) are tightly defined by the `.proto` file.
 This means the client can only interact with services that implement this exact interface.
-   - If the server changes the service's API (e.g., by adding new methods or altering the parameters), the client must be updated accordingly.
+   - If the server changes the service's API (e.g. by adding new methods or altering the parameters), the client must be updated accordingly.
 This creates a direct dependency between the client and the server's specific service definition, and any change requires synchronized updates.

 6. **Inflexibility in Communication**:
    - gRPC is optimized for high-performance communication with **binary serialization** (using Protocol Buffers), which is great for performance but also introduces inflexibility.
 The client and server must both agree on the **exact data format** (protobuf) and the **network protocol** (HTTP/2).